malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * How is it similar or different to something we know better?

 ## Homework 3B: Research Problems (Cause-Effect)
-### Important - common mistake
-* This essay is about problems that __you__ cause for __other__ people/places/things when you shop
-* Problems caused _for you_ are NOT the topic.
-You can just stop buying it.
-* The people who make things can't stop making them, though.
-* For example:
-** WRONG: "cigarettes give people cancer" is not a problem - just stop smoking.
-** RIGHT: "children picking tobacco leaves get nicotine poisoning" ** WRONG: "eating hamburgers makes me fat"
-** RIGHT: "meat production is a cause of global warming"

 ### Think about the WHOLE LIFE of the product
 * Preparations (e.g. deforestation by fire)
 * Collection (e.g. mining pollution, slave labour)